 If you have ever driven in the pouring rain or immediately after a large storm, you may be familiar with hydroplaning.
 This occurs when a vehicle’s wheels lose traction with the road due to water on the roadway.
 Unfortunately, hydroplaning is one of the many ways inclement weather can cause severe accidents, especially if you hit a puddle while traveling at high speeds.

-If you get hurt as a result of hydroplaning in Western PA, you may be able to file suit against the driver who was travelling too fast, or against the entity responsible for that stretch of road.
-However, as a seasoned car accident lawyer could tell you, filing suit against any government authority is an extremely complicated endeavor, so you should not try to pursue this type of claim without first retaining experienced legal counsel.
+If you get hurt as a result of hydroplaning in Western PA, you may be able to file suit against the driver who was traveling too fast, or against the entity responsible for that stretch of road.
+However, as a seasoned bad weather accident attorney could tell you, filing suit against any government authority is an extremely complicated endeavor, so you should not try to pursue this type of claim without first retaining experienced legal counsel.

 Hydroplaning is a somewhat unique cause of traffic accidents, because even if a driver is obeying the speed limit, aware of his or her surroundings, and operating a fully functional and well-maintained car, an inch of stagnant water between a vehicle’s tires and the road could cause a driver to lose control of his or her vehicle.
 The weather conditions may require that one drive slower than the posted speed limit, based upon reduced traction.
 Hydroplaning wrecks often stem not from driver behavior, but from the road itself.